marburg-open-courseware/publication-quality-graphics/_main.utf8.md

 <img src="_main_files/figure-html/gg-facet-scat-grey-1.svg" alt="The **ggplot2** version of a faceted plot with grey facet background." width="672" />
 <p class="caption">(\#fig:gg-facet-scat-grey)The **ggplot2** version of a faceted plot with grey facet background.</p>
 </div>

+In case you wanted to remove the horizontal and vertical grid lines as well, and hence, end up with a plain white background, an additional line `+ theme(panel.grid = element_blank())` would be required.
+For our purposes, however, the above plot version drawing a white instead of a grey background is totally sufficient.

 In order to provide the regression line for each panel like we did in **lattice**, we need a function called ```stat_smooth()```.
 This is fundamentally the same function that we used earlier, as the ```panel.smoother()``` in **lattice** is based on ```stat_smooth()```.